 So, your organization has charged you and your team with implementing and complying with the Public Transportation Safety Plan Final Rule (PTASP) 49 C.F.R.
 Part 673 and you are looking for tools; easy to use tools that will allow you to comply with this standard.
-This blog article describes how safety management software in general and the IndustrySafe Safety Management Software in particular can assist you with compliance of the different components of the standard, including:
+This blog article describes how safety management software in general and the IndustrySafe Safety Management Software, in particular, can assist you with compliance with the different components of the standard, including:

-Final Rule 49 CFR Part 673, Public Transportation Agency Safety Plan (PTASP) was published in July 18, 2018 with an effective date of July 19, 2019 and a compliance date of July 20, 2020.
+Final Rule 49 CFR Part 673, Public Transportation Agency Safety Plan (PTASP) was published on July 18, 2018 with an effective date of July 19, 2019, and a compliance date of July 20, 2020.
 This rule requires that covered transit agencies develop and implement safety management plans that meet the requirements of this rule.

 Rail systems (not governed by the FRA) and bus agencies with larger than 100 buses have to develop their own plans and have more requirements; while the state can develop the plan for bus agencies with fewer than 100 buses.

 This Federal Transit Agency (FTA) webinar provides a good overview of the rule and how requirements differ by agency size and mode(s).

 At first, it's easy to miss the safety data implications in Subpart B as most of Subpart B is focused on having a written plan, but a key piece of Subpart B requires the transit agencies' safety plan to include performance targets based on the safety performance measures established under the National Public Transportation Safety Plan.